Dogs with canine ADHD are hyperactive with short attention spans. They often can be fearful, clingy, and needy.

-The behavior is nearly the opposite of dogs with canine autism.
-While dogs with autism tend to be still and stare blankly, dogs with canine ADHD tend to be hyperactive.
+Canine ADHD is nearly the opposite of dogs with canine autism.
+While dogs with autism tend to be still and stare blankly, dogs with canine ADHD display hyperactive behavior.

 Puppies who exhibit hyperactivity need a calm and structured environment, exercise, and a balanced diet to grow up to be the best companion.

 Dogs that have ADHD can benefit from small doses of Ritalin.
 If you think your dog has canine ADHD, visit your veterinarian to discuss whether medication could help.